 Thank you for visiting our 2020 Phantom Billstickers National Poetry Day Competitions Calendar.
-There's not much here yet, but as we head toward our unofficial celebration of poetry for 2020, you'll see on offer the wonderfully wide range of competitions – regional, nationwide and online, for children and adult.
+Here you'll see the details of the wonderfully wide range of competitions that happened in 2020 – regional, nationwide and online, for children and adults.
 With such an eclectic mix, there were opportunities galore to put pen to paper and release a poem out into the world!
-The 2020 calendar will be updated progressively, so keep checking in to see what's new.
-Good luck!

 Poetry New Zealand Yearbook Student Poetry Competition